 CommandQ 2011 – Present

 A small Mac utility that stops you from accidentally quitting an app by mistake.
-(A toy app, really.
-Hasn’t been updated in years, but still has a passionate userbase.)
+Received a major update and facelift in June 2019.

 Projects on Hiatus